How to Use Vintage Neutral Easter Decorations for Easy Spring Styling

 How can I decorate my house for spring?

-For our home, I love to stick with neutrals.
+For our home, I love to stick with neutrals and use vintage items to bring in texture and character to our home.
 When it comes to a holiday like Easter, that could sound boring to some, I suppose.
-However, I love how a neutral palette allows me to bring in a pop of color in a spring bouquet or pulling out colorful napkins for an Easter tablescape.
+However, I love how a neutral palette allows me to bring in a pop of color in a spring bouquet or pulling out colorful napkins for an Easter tabletop decor.

-I think of Easter decorations in two different ways.
-There are more colorful, playful looks that I use for an Easter party or dinner.
+I think of Easter vignettes in two different ways.
+There are more colorful, playful looks that I use for an Easter dinner or party.
 At the same time, there are more neutral Easter decorations that I like to keep throughout our home for the spring season.

 Neutrals are far from boring.
 Actually, if done well, they are warm, inviting, and calming to the eye.
 At the same time, I love a good challenge!
-So, let’s chat about some neutrals that you can easily use to achieve a festive look for the Easter holiday while still maintaining a cozy, warm environment for your home.
+So, let’s chat about some neutrals that you can easily use to achieve a festive look for the Easter celebrations with vintage treasures while still maintaining a cozy, warm environment for your home.

 How do you decorate for your house for Easter?